 You’ll just need three ingredients to whip up this grilled appetizer — provolone, fresh oregano and red pepper flakes!
-Served with toasty bread, this five minute provoleta is simple, satisfying and insanely delicious!
+Served with crusty bread, this five minute Provoleta recipe is simple, satisfying and insanely delicious!

-Today we’re sharing our favorite and super easy version of provoleta — a deliciously melty provolone dish popular in Argentina and Uruguay.
-With a crispy crust and melty center, this grilled cheese appetizer is perfect for your next cookout!
+Today we’re sharing our favorite and super easy version of Provoleta — a deliciously melty provolone dish popular in Argentina and Uruguay.
+With a crispy crust and melty center, this Provoleta recipe is perfect for your next cookout!

 Provoleta is the Argentine version of provolone cheese, which was designed specifically for grilling.
 The cheese is seasoned, cooked until nice and melty, and enjoyed with toasty bread.
 It’s often served as an appetizer before the meat heavy dishes at an asado or Argentine barbecue.

-Traditionally, provoleta is tossed directly on the grill.
-The Argentine cheese becomes deliciously melty in the middle, while still holding its shape and crisping up beautifully on the outside.
+Traditionally, Provoleta is tossed directly on the grill.
+The Argentine cheese becomes deliciously melty in the middle, while still holding its shape and crising up beautifully on the outside.

 To safeguard against these differences, we opt to cook our provolone in a small cast iron skillet.
 You still get that crispy crust on the bottom, but without the risk of losing the cheese to the flames or ending up with a melty mess on your grill.